sunshroom/sunshroom.com/readme.md

 ## License

-Since this is my personal homepage the contents are under copyright.
+Since this is my personal homepage the `contents` folder is under copyright.
 The code itself is released under the GPL however.
 Sooner or later I may get around to making a bare bones template that you can modify for your own Wintersmith projects.
-In the meantime feel free to copy anything that isn't content (which includes all .md files and associated images).
+In the meantime feel free to copy anything that isn't actual content (e.g. all .md files and associated images).